itxtoledo/launchpad-platform/README.md

 3. Make your changes.
 4. Submit a pull request.

-Please make sure to follow our [contribution guidelines](CONTRIBUTING.md).

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.